Jim Ferree: Early life and amateur career

+Professional career

-Ferree had one PGA Tour win during his regular career years.
+In 1955, Ferree turned professional.
+He had one PGA Tour win during his regular career years.
 He was regarded as one of the very best in the game in the tee-to-green ball-striking phase of the game, but putting was always his weakness.
 He spent most of his thirties and forties as the director of golf at Long Cove Club in Hilton Head, South Carolina.

 Ferree was later a club pro and joined the Senior PGA Tour at age fifty in 1981.
 He was chosen by PGA Commissioner Deane Beman to be the model for the knickers-wearing player on the Senior Tour's logo.
 He shares the Georgia-Pacific Grand Champions record for most victories (9) with two other golfers.

-He was the Senior PGA Tour's Comeback Player of the Year in 1993.
+Personal life

-In 1991, he became the first golfer inducted into the University of North Carolina's Hall of Fame.
-He lived in Hilton Head, South Carolina with his wife, Karen, also a former champion golfer.
+Ferree lived in Hilton Head, South Carolina with his wife, Karen, also a former champion golfer.

 Ferree died on March 14, 2023, at the age of 91.